mtanghu/LEAP/README.md

 Model details: all models had a model dimension of 128 (feedforward dimension is 4x the model dimension), 4 attention heads, 6 layers and dropout probability of .1 on embedding, attention, and feedforward layers.
 The window sizes for Local Additive Attention were [4, 8, 16, 32, 64, 2028] as per the heurstic described.

-Optimizer: [AdamW](https://arxiv.org/abs/1711.05101) with learning rate of 5e-4 to start and linear annealing, betas=(.9,.999) and weight decay = .01.
+Optimizer: [AdamW](https://arxiv.org/abs/1711.05101) with learning rate of 5e-4 to start and linear annealing, betas=(.9, .999) and weight decay = .01.
 Mixed precision with gradient clipping = 1 (max norm) is also used.

-**Tuning** Very little tuning has been done to optimize performance, only learning rates of [1e-4, 5e-4, 1e-3] have been tried (5e-4 is best for both GPT and Additive Attention in preliminary experiments) and only a few different kind of window size settings have been explored (<10).
-No tuning on the test set was performed.
+**Tuning** Very little tuning has been done to optimize performance, only learning rates of [1e-4, 5e-4, 1e-3] have been tried (5e-4 is best for both GPT and Additive Attention in preliminary experiments) and only a few different kind of window size settings have been explored (<20).
+No tuning on the test set was performed and the only evaluation on the test set performed was for the results shown.

 ## References